Giftedness testing In White Bear Lake, MN

 Step 1: Intake (1 to 2 hours)

-We will meet virtually so I can learn background information and current concerns.
+We will meet virtually so your psychologist can learn background information and current concerns.
 There is nothing you need to do to prepare for the intake, just come as you are!
-I will use the information from the intake session to develop an individualized testing plan.
+We will use the information from the intake session to develop an individualized testing plan.

 Step 2: Testing (3 to 5 hours)

 An in-person testing appointment will occur about 1 week after the intake.
-Your child will engage in a variety of tasks to help me learn more specific information about them.
+Your child will engage in a variety of tasks to help us learn more specific information about them.
 The testing appointment is sometimes broken into multiple days.

 Step 3: Feedback (1 to 2 hours)

 The feedback appointment occurs about 2 weeks after the testing appointment.
-You will have a copy of the evaluation report and I will go over the results of the testing, including any potential diagnosis, discuss specific recommendations and next steps, and answer any questions you have.
+You will have a copy of the evaluation report and your psychologist will go over the results of the testing, including any potential diagnosis, discuss specific recommendations and next steps, and answer any questions you have.
 You will leave this appointment with clarity and confidence about what do to next.